psyss24/psyss24.github.io/posts/money.md

 ## Fiat, a final decoupling of value

-As the abstraction of money progressed — from barter to commodity, to coinage and then to banknotes, there was still throughout this history, an anchoring principle: money stood in for something real.
-Gold, silver, salt — whether carried, stored, or promised, were seen as the underlying guarantors of value.
+As the abstraction of money progressed, from barter to commodity, to coinage and then to banknotes, there was still throughout this history, an anchoring principle: money stood in for something real.
+Gold, silver, salt; whether carried, stored, or promised, were seen as the underlying guarantors of value.

 Fiat money would eventually sever that tie but like before, the next evolution didn’t emerge overnight, but out of economic stress, geopolitical necessity, and the hard practical limits of commodity backed systems.